CautiousSpoon/addapt/readme.md

 It requires jQuery to function, i don't know the minimum version I have been using 1.8.1 but it may work well with older versions.

 P.S DD means drop down.
+There is a point to the name :P

 ## How to
 $(selectbox).addapt();